Avi Yemini: Legal issues

 In 2016, one of Yemini's brothers, Manny Waks, sued him for defamation after Yemini claimed that Waks and their father were harbouring a known paedophile in the family home.
 Waks dropped the lawsuit after Yemini apologised a few months later.

-In July 2019, Yemini pled guilty to assault after he threw a chopping board that hit his former wife on her forehead in 2016.
+In July 2019, Yemini pleaded guilty to assault after he threw a chopping board that hit his former wife on her forehead in 2016.
 He also pleaded guilty to using a carriage service to harass by sending abusive text messages to her, and one charge of breaching an intervention order relating to a video of a man.
 Yemini was fined $3,600.

 In September 2020, Yemini initiated legal action against Victoria Police, for wrongful arrest and alleged assault during lockdown protests.
 In June 2022 Victoria Police issued an apology acknowledging that Yemini had been wrongly arrested on multiple occasions while reporting for Rebel News.

 In 2021 Yemini was ejected and banned from the Victorian Parliament precinct for 7 days after he gained access using a media pass issued by the federal Department of Home Affairs for foreign dignitary visits.
-In March 2021, he applied for accreditation to allow him access to the press galleries of both houses of the parliament and the areas sounding the buildings.
+In March 2021, he applied for accreditation to allow him access to the press galleries of both houses of the parliament and the areas surrounding the buildings.
 Yemini's application was refused with no reasons being given.
 He then took legal action against three Victorian parliamentary officials − including former Legislative Assembly speaker Colin Brooks.
 Yemini subsequently lost the case.